pamo12/capstone/README.md

 #### Sytem Setup
 ```
-# clone or download the project from github and enter the directory
+# clone or download the project from github and enter the projects root-directory
 https://github.com/pamo12/capstone
 ```
 ```